jjuraszek/cascading-tube/README.md

 ## Roadmap ##
 - **2.0.x** Divide project into submodules:
-  - **cascading-tube.testing** Containing class simplify testing of your flows by providing MemoryTap and boilerplate for running it within unit testing scope.
+  - **tube-testing** Containing class simplify testing of your flows by providing MemoryTap and boilerplate for running it within unit testing scope.
 Provide samples as unit test of tube.
-  - **cascading-tube.core** Tube object and every operators refactored to be in separated files accordingly to logic purpose.
+  - **tube-core** Tube object and every operators refactored to be in separated files accordingly to logic purpose.
-  - **cascading-tube.io** Place for SQL sink tap allowing major use case of presenting MR results to more responsive layer.
+  - **tube-io** Place for SQL sink tap allowing major use case of presenting MR results to more responsive layer.
 Module for standard CSV tap builders and real flow runner using JobConf.
 - **3.0.x** Provide builders for joins and coGroups like ops including list of output fields.
 - **3.1.x** Provide builders for buffers, functions and filters.
 Deprecation of _currying_ style of those functions.
 - **3.2.x** Support new operations from *cascading 2.5.x* like BufferJoin and more